JoshWillik/new/README.md

-=A simple script used to quickly create new files or projects.
+#A simple script used to quickly create new files or projects.

-==Usage:
+##Usage:

 $ new web page